Joint Embedding Variational Bayes: Energy-based Predictive Learning and Likelihood-based Modelling

 \paragraph{Recovering squared-error objectives.} A squared-error JEPA objective arises from our formulation when we replace the representation-space likelihood by an isotropic Gaussian density on embeddings, \(p^{\mathcal N}(\mathbf z_j\mid \mathbf s_i)=\mathcal N(\mathbf z_j;\mathbf s_i,\lambda I)\), keep \(\lambda>0\) fixed, score the observation \(\mathbf z_j\) rather than \(y_j=(\hat{\mathbf z}_j,\|\mathbf z_j\|)\), take the point-estimate posterior limit \(\boldsymbol\sigma_i^2\to \mathbf 0\) so that \(\mathbf s_i\to \boldsymbol\mu_i\), and remove KL regularization by setting \(\beta\to 0\).
 Under these limits and up to additive constants, the one-directional objective reduces to:

 which is a squared-error compatibility loss.
 Averaging symmetrically over both directions recovers the standard squared-error JEPA objective, and the same reduction applies when \(\mathbf z_j\) represents a collection of patch embeddings, yielding the corresponding I-JEPA loss~\citep{assran2023ijepa}.
-The fixed-scale restriction is essential, since removing the KL term while retaining a learned per-sample scale no longer coincides with a deterministic squared-error energy, a distinction consistent with the variance degeneracy observed in the ``without KL'' ablation in Section~\ref{sec:ablations}.
+The fixed-scale restriction is essential, since removing the KL term while retaining a learned per-sample scale no longer coincides with a deterministic squared-error energy, a distinction that is consistent with the variance degeneracy observed in the ``without KL'' ablation in Section~\ref{sec:ablations}.

-\paragraph{Recovering directional objectives.} A cosine-style objective arises from the directional channel when we restrict to the directional NLL in Eq.~\eqref{eq:whitened-dir-nll}, fix the scale to be isotropic (\(\boldsymbol\sigma_i^2\equiv \mathbf 1\)), take the Gaussian limit \(\nu\to\infty\) (Eq.~\eqref{eq:elliptical-t}), take the point-estimate posterior limit, and remove the KL and radial terms.
-Under these limits and up to constants, we obtain:
+\paragraph{Recovering directional objectives.} A cosine-style objective arises from the directional channel when we restrict to the directional NLL of Eq.~\eqref{eq:dir-nll}, fix the scale to be isotropic (\(\boldsymbol\sigma_i^2\equiv \mathbf 1\)), take the Gaussian limit \(\nu\to\infty\) (Eq.~\eqref{eq:elliptical-t}), take the point-estimate posterior limit, and remove the KL and radial terms.
+Under isotropic variance, the Schur-complement Mahalanobis distance reduces to the squared geodesic distance \(\theta^2\) and the tangent-space log-determinant is constant.
+For small \(\theta\), and treating the exp-map Jacobian as a fixed curvature correction, the directional NLL simplifies to:

 which is equivalent to cosine alignment.
-Summed symmetrically over both directions, this reproduces a SimSiam-style objective at the level of the loss~\citep{chen2021simsiam}, while SimSiam's empirical behavior additionally depends on its architectural asymmetry and optimization dynamics.
+Summed symmetrically over both directions, this reproduces a SimSiam-style objective at the level of the loss~\citep{chen2021simsiam}.
+SimSiam's empirical behaviour, however, also depends on its architectural asymmetry and optimization dynamics.